offthebricks/VC/README.md

-    this.controller = null;     //a reference to the controller object assigned to the view this.html = null;           //an unaltered copy of the text/code/html loaded into the element this.obj = null;            //if the response was in JSON format, this contains the parse result }
+    this.controller = null;     //a reference to the controller object assigned to the view this.html = null;           //an unaltered copy of the text/code/html loaded into the element this.obj = null;            //if the response was in JSON format, this contains the parse result this.initObj = null;	    	//contains any parameters or passed objects this.loaded = false;
+}
 ```